pojntfx/stfs/README.md

 - `lz4`: Very fast, but at the cost of a lower compression ratio
 - `brotli`: A Google-led compression format with good adoption on the web platform; very high compression ratio, very slow speeds

-To serve a tape (or tar file), run the following (adjust the options accordinly):
+To serve a tape (or tar file), run the following (adjust the options accordingly):

 ```shell
 # Use `-d /dev/nst0` for your primary tape drive instead